WaryaWayne/myWorkLog/work_ive_done.md

 - Add task routing with dedicated queues for each app Implement comprehensive task monitoring Add worker shutdown handling Track task revocation events Enhance task logging with more context
 - Add task routing for better organization Implement queue-specific task handling Add comprehensive task monitoring Improve error logging for Celery tasks Add task success and retry handlers
 - Add missing crontab import to settings.py Add better Celery task handling and reliability settings Configure Redis connection pooling for Celery Add worker concurrency settings Implement proper Celery error logging
-- Configure Celery with Redis as broker and backend Set up periodic tasks with Celery Beat Configure Celery for handling emails Add task time limits and worker settings Set up auto-discovery of tasks in Django apps
+- Configure Celery with Redis as broker and Project 8333327 Set up periodic tasks with Celery Beat Configure Celery for handling emails Add task time limits and worker settings Set up auto-discovery of tasks in Django apps
-- Configured the email backend for the app.
-I added the 2to6x email for now, but we need the @bdmcentral email to work.
+- Configured the email Project 8333327 for the app.
+I added the Project 8333307 email for now, but we need the @Project 8333326central email to work.
-- Configure Redis as the cache backend with proper connection pooling Set up cache key patterns for different views Configure cache middleware settings Add cache versioning support Add necessary Redis dependencies
+- Configure Redis as the cache Project 8333327 with proper connection pooling Set up cache key patterns for different views Configure cache middleware settings Add cache versioning support Add necessary Redis dependencies
-- Configure Redis as the cache backend Add connection pooling for better performance Configure retry mechanisms for Redis Set up proper cache key patterns Add necessary Redis dependencies Installed hiredis
+- Configure Redis as the cache Project 8333327 Add connection pooling for better performance Configure retry mechanisms for Redis Set up proper cache key patterns Add necessary Redis dependencies Installed hiredis
 - Add Redis caching configuration Implement caching for list, retrieve, and featured endpoints Add cache invalidation for create/update operations Configure cache timeouts and prefixes Add proper cache dependencies Installed redis and django-redis
-- Fix duplicate media handling in urls.py Add proper DRF configuration with authentication, permissions, and rate limiting Add rate limiting to protect API endpoints Add register endpoint to URLs Configure proper static file handling for both development and production
+- Fix duplicate Project 83333277 handling in urls.py Add proper DRF configuration with authentication, permissions, and rate limiting Add rate limiting to protect API endpoints Add register endpoint to URLs Configure proper static file handling for both development and production
 - Remove duplicate middleware entries Properly order middleware for security and performance Add comprehensive API documentation settings Configure Swagger UI with better defaults Add proper API versioning and server configurations
-- I did further config on the backend settings.py for the rest framework, cors headers, adding the more detailed logging.
+- I did further config on the Project 8333327 settings.py for the rest framework, cors headers, adding the more detailed logging.
 Added logging to product and order views and models.
-- for pipfile and lock: 	added orginal backend dependencies from other project. for yarn.lock: 	added original frontend dependencies from other project.
+- for pipfile and lock: 	added orginal Project 8333327 dependencies from other project. for yarn.lock: 	added original Project 83323 dependencies from other project.
-- Initial commit to setup bdm_website_project
+- Initial commit to setup Project 8333326_website_project
-- Initial commit

-**Total commits:** 20

-## 2024-10-27

-**bdmcentral2**

-- Initial commit

-**Total commits:** 1
+**Total commits:** 19

 ## 2024-10-28

-**bdmcentral**
+**Project 17**

 - Installed django rest framework.
 Added it to installed files.
 Configured the cors settings in production.py
-- I fought the whole day to get this django backend done.
+- I fought the whole day to get this django Project 8333327 done.
 This will be my default config for now.
 I made sure to check every available setting and choose the ones that apply to me.
 I separated the settings.py into settings dir that has base, development and production.
-- Initial commit to setup bdmcentral
+- Initial commit to setup Project 8333326central
-- Initial commit

-**rest_api**
+**Project 79**

 - This is the point where level 2 in the rest framework tutorial.
 Starting level 3.
 - THis is the point level 1 of restapi django tutorial ends.

-**Total commits:** 6
+**Total commits:** 5

 ## 2024-10-29

-**devtools**
+**Project 29**

 - Updated and added a closing } to defStart.
 Accidently removed it on last iteration.
 - Updated the djangoReact script: 	Removed the pipenv run command and instead we are now using the default python manage.py start app with chosen app names.
 Added a 'Remember to register it' to the apps creation message.
-- Updated the defStart program: 	Removed deprecated vscode settings like linting from the settings.
-Removed the create .gitignore because it was too broad.
-We can create as we start the project.
-Removed the git repo setup because we have a gitSetup command to do the initial commit once project setup is complete. 	removed the 3rd message after succesful operation suggesting to install pytest, black and pylint.
-We can configure in the future as we go.

-**python_logging**

-- Initial commit

-**rest_api**
+**Project 79**

 - Renamed project folder to rest_framework so i can use graphQL in the same folder.
 - Completed level 6 of the rest api tutorial.
 We saw viewsets to simplify code to write as far as permissions.
 We also used only project/urls.py for this api and it set the url paths automatically once we connected it to a route.
 Genius.